 A modern-day illustration of this idea: in general, a college student has a stable purpose and place in the world (thread is tight, structured, wrapped) but a recent grad might go through a period of endless questions and options and confusion (tangled thread) as she passes through the liminal period that precedes her next step.

-I made the poster first, and I wanted deciphering it to feel a bit like the process of sifting through Turner's writing to distill meaning.
-However when I moved on to the animation, I liked the higher level of control I had over when information appeared.
-I think the animation portrays the same idea in a more accessible way.
+I made the poster (below) first, and I wanted deciphering it to feel like the process of sifting through Turner's writing to distill meaning.
+The animated version clarified my vision for the threads, and gave me a different kind of control over the pacing of information.

 Some poster details below: